iliarakh/Term-Summary/summersummary.md

 CMake is a tool that manages the build process of software projects.
 It generates build files for various platforms and compilers, simplifying the process of compiling and linking code.
 In my case, CMake helped me link my classes to different main programs.
 Additionally, I used Ninja as the build system, which takes source code and produces executables.

-After initializing my enviroment I was introduced to github, at the beginning I was using gitbash to upload my code and learned the proper commands to upload, push, pull and other nessarcy commands.
-GitHub is a very useful tool to work on projects with, as you can organize your code, share your code, and organize it in a manner such that your team can edit and show where to make changes and organize a project
+After initializing my enviroment I was introduced to GitHub, at the beginning I was using gitbash to upload my code and learned the proper commands to upload, push, pull and other necessary commands.
+GitHub is a very useful tool to work on projects with, as you can organize your code, share your code, and organize it in a manner such that your team can edit and show where to make changes and organize a project.

 ## OOP(Object Oriented Programming)